beginning of content

 Diet

-There isn't any evidence that special diets or avoiding certain foods, such as carbohydrates, dairy or chocolate, helps prevent or relieve acne.
+There isn't much evidence that special diets or avoiding certain foods, such as carbohydrates, dairy or chocolate, help prevent or reduce acne.
 In general, it's best to maintain a healthy, balanced diet.
+Try to minimise ultra-processed foods.

 Complementary medicines

-There are many herbal and complimentary treatments thought to be helpful for acne, for example, tea tree oil and acupuncture.
+There are many herbal and complementary treatments thought to be helpful for acne, for example, tea tree oil and acupuncture.

-While most of these treatments don't cause major side effects, there's limited evidence for their safety and/or effectiveness at treating acne.
-If you're interested in trying complementary medicines for your acne, make sure to check with your doctor or pharmacist first, as some of them can interfere with other acne treatments such as prescription medicines and creams.
+While most of these treatments don't cause major side effects, there's limited evidence for their safety and effectiveness at treating acne.
+If you're interested in trying complementary medicines for your acne, check with your doctor or pharmacist first.
+Some of them can interfere with other acne treatments such as prescription medicines and creams.

 Resources and support